zuestmedia/zmplugin/readme.txt

 = Tracking & Analytics  =
 Google Analytics 4, Google Tag Manager or Matomo (self-hosted) can be integrated.
 GDPR compliant if desired, if Cookie Consent banner is enabled.

+= WP Mail SMTP =
+Send all mails sent via wp_mail() from your own SMTP server.
+Works for all system mailings and also with contact form 7.

 = WP Dashboard Options =
 Personalization options for the WordPress dashboard.
 WordPress logo, help tabs as well as footer text can be customized.